-- no-one under the age of 18 uses a sunbed on relevant premises to which the business relates
+- no one under 18 uses a sunbed on relevant premises to which the business relates

-- no offer is made by, or on behalf of, the sunbed business to make a sunbed available for use on relevant premises to a person under the age of 18
+- no offer is made by, or on behalf of, the sunbed business to make a sunbed available for use on relevant premises to a person under 18

-- no person under the age of 18 is present at any time in a restricted zone* unless they are providing services to the sunbed business - for example, if they are an employee
+- no person under 18 is present at any time in a restricted zone* unless they are providing services to the sunbed business - for example, if they are an employee

 If you are charged with an offence under this Act, you have the defence that you took all reasonable precautions and exercised all due diligence to avoid committing it.
 Note the exemption for medical treatment, which is explained above.